lpacher/lae/fpga/practicum/14_vio/README.md

 <br />

-At this point **modify the template RTL code** and try yourself to **instantiate** the VIO core to drive both reset and enable input control signals for the counter **from inside the FPGA** in combination with the external reset and enable signals coming from physical push-button/switch on the _Arty_ board.
+At this point try yourself to **complete the template RTL code** in order to **instantiate** the VIO core to drive both reset and enable control signals for the counter **from the VIO core** in combination with real external reset and enable input signals coming from physical push-button/switch on the _Arty_ board.

 <br />
 <!--------------------------------------------------------------------->